Multi-partite entanglement monotones

+As remarked earlier, not all \locc\ monotones are convex.
+Logarithmic negativity \cite{Plenio_2005} is one such example.
+Although we stick to the above definition of monotones for our review exposition, the convexity condition does not play any role in the derivation of our main results which are about restriction of entanglement monotones to pure states.

+The bi-partite entanglement monotones that agree with entanglement entropy on pure states are often called entanglement measures.
+This is due to the operational meaning of entanglement entropy as entanglement cost and also as distillable entanglement for bi-partite pure states.
+See \cite{Plenio:1998zr, schumacher2000relative, 10.5555/2011326.2011328, horodecki2009distillation, Plenio:2007zz} for a review of entanglement measures.
+For multi-partite states, understanding entanglement from an operational point of view is a difficult task.
+We only consider the axiomatic approach of quantifying entanglement using entanglement monotones defined above.

+\begin{restatable}[]{rem}{} If $\mu_i$'s are entanglement monotones then their convex combination $\sum_i p_i \mu_i$ is also an entanglement monotone.
+In other words, the set of entanglement monotones is convex. \end{restatable} In fact, entanglement monotones satisfy a stronger property \cite{Szalay_2015}. \begin{restatable}[Szalay\cite{Szalay_2015}]{rem}{szalay} If $G(x_1,\ldots, x_k)$ is a concave and monotonic function of its arguments such that $G(0,\ldots, 0)=0$, then $G(\nu_1, \ldots, \nu_k)$ is an entanglement monotone if all $\nu_i$s are entanglement monotones. \end{restatable} The proof is reproduced in appendix \ref{review-proofs}.

-The relevance of entanglement monotones to the problem of bounding the transition probability can be immediately seen thanks to the following theorem. \begin{theorem}[Vidal \cite{Vidal_2000}] The maximal success probability $p_{\rho\to \rho_*}$ of converting a multipartite state $\rho$ to $\rho_*$ using {\tt locc} is
+The relevance of entanglement monotones to the problem of bounding the transition probability $p_{\rho\to \rho_*}$ under \locc\ can be seen thanks to the following theorem.
+We have included in the proof in appendix \ref{review-proofs} for the reader's convenience.

-where the minimization is performed over all entanglement monotones $\mu$. \end{theorem} \begin{proof} Let $\rho_*$ be one of the possible outcomes of the positive operator valued measurement on $\rho$.
-In other words, $\rho_*$ appears as proportional to one of the $E_i\rho E_i^\dagger$, say the one corresponding to $E_*$ and the probability of this outcome is $p_*={\rm Tr} (E_*\rho E_*^\dagger)$.
-Then, using the properties of entanglement monotones and \eqref{pos},